carbon-language/carbon-lang/flang/documentation/Calls.md

 ## The messy details

-### Copying actual argument values into temporary storage
+### Copying effective argument values into temporary storage

 There are several conditions that require the compiler to generate code that allocates and populates temporary storage for an actual argument.

-First, actual arguments that are expressions, not designators, obviously need to be computed and captured into memory in order to be passed by reference.
+First, effective arguments that are expressions, not designators, obviously need to be computed and captured into memory in order to be passed by reference.
 This includes parenthesized designators like `(X)`, which are